rubenbe/opensoho/README.md

 # OpenSOHO

 OpenSOHO is built to manage a small number OpenWRT based network devices.
+Only OpenWRT 24.10.x is tested.

 * From 2 to 20 devices
 * No multitenancy
 * Compatible with openwisp-config and openwisp-monitoring.
+* Simple to deploy

 It is inspired by OpenWisp, but aims for networks which are too small to be maintained with OpenWISP.
 As OpenWisp mentioned: